dzmpr/peace-core/readme.md

   ```
   Used **inside main** block.
 Will be translated to SEIZE and RELEASE operators.

-* Expression block (*will be implemented soon*)
+* Expression block
   ```
   exprname {...}
   ```
   Used **outside main** block.
-This block declares expression which be translated to inner representation which can be used across programm inside *main* block.
-Allowed to use inside expression block special characters which will be replaced with arguments passed to this expression in call place.
+This block declares expression which be translated to inner representation which can be used across programm inside *main* or another *expression* block.
 Expression name should be unique across file, but can be the same with name of device or queue.
+Allowed to use inside expression block special characters which will be replaced with arguments passed to this expression in call place (*not implemented yet*).

 ### Operators
 * ADVANCE